OttoX/Fomalhaut/README.md

 ## Fomalhaut
-#### A clean, simple, c++11, Entity Component System like Overwatch ECS architecture
+#### A clean, simple, c++14, Entity Component System like Overwatch ECS architecture

 ## Overview
 This is a simple entity component system library based on the [Overwatch Gameplay Architecture and Netcode](http://gad.qq.com/article/detail/28682) article.
-It is written in c++11 without other dependencies.
+It is written in c++14 without other dependencies.
 You can easily add include-folder into your game project.
 ##### NOTE:
 This is my thought about how the 'Overwatch' ECS should look.
 If you want to add it to a commercial project, you'd better read the source code and master it.
 Then add the features that you need.
-## Support
+## Support（Need C++14)
-* gcc >= 4.8 (tested with v4.8.4)
+* gcc >= v5 (tested with v5.4.0)
 * clang
 * MSVC >= VS2015